What is inflation and its impact on my investments?

 This is mainly based on the fact that young growth companies are normally not yet profitable and take up loans to finance product developments and their rapid growth.
 In timestime of inflation and rising interest rates they get hurt double.
 Revenues shrink and finance costs are rising.
 This is the main reason for the strong collapse of growth stocks from November 2021 up to the time this article is written in December 2022.

 In general, when central banks start to raise interest rates, it is a good time to invest in value, whereas if inflation and interest rates are low, growth is the place to be.
+Read more about how to invest in times of crisis.

 Investing is definitely not an easy task and inflation adds to the challenge.
 As always, you should consider your overall financial situation as well as your risk tolerance and your horizon before considering any investment.